dhh1128/codecraft.co/why-mental-models-matter.md

 <strong>Implications</strong>

-If you understand that tech companies produce mental models, then certain issues take on new significance.
+If you understand that tech companies produce mental models, then cein issues take on new significance.

 <a title="Paying Off Technical Debt" href="paying-off-technical-debt.md">Tech debt</a> isn't just insidious because it makes code ugly.
 A kludge lets us get by with a flawed, ill-developed mental model of a problem domain--and if we build on that model, eventually we create a house of cards.
 Bad mental models bite us, sooner or later.